 Still, they managed to make a union out of it.
 In 1804 emperor Francis I united all the countries of the United Monarchy under one Crown.
 He founded the Empire of Austria.

-(I know, not an Austrian palace, but built by Empress Elisabeth of Austria!)
+(I know, not an Austrian palace, but built for Empress Elisabeth of Austria!)

 The origin of the Habsburg empire is found in 1506.
 The Holy Roman Emperor Maximilian I and King Vladislaus II Jagiello of Bohemia agreed to a double marriage contract.
 Maximilian's youngest grandson Ferdinand married Vladislaus' daughter Anna.